 Corporate firms have the primary objective to be profitable.
 From a Treasury perspective, the main goal is to increase cash and add value.
 Nowadays, an increasing amount of Corporate firms engage in international business.
 Therefore these firms can be exposed to unrelated business exposure, such as interest rates, FX and commodities pricing depending on the business model pursued.

-And how do you deal with potential orders with these kind of exposure?
-I have seen companies going bankrupt because they did not hedge their potential orders or fully hedge this using the wrong instruments.
+How do you deal with potential orders with these kind of exposure?
+I have seen companies going bankrupt because they did not (fully) hedge their potential orders and applied the wrong instruments.

 - A committed exposure: invoices, signed orders

 - An expected exposure: unsigned orders, expected budget

 Both types of exposures need different products to be eliminated.
 Do all exposures need to be hedged?
 No. Transactional exposures should be fully hedged.
 Internal loans or hidden equity not always.
 In general, equity is not hedged.
 Internal loans depends in the way these are structured.
 In which currency is the loan granted, what are the cash flows etc. This is tailor made.